archethic-foundation/aeip/AEIP-1.md

 The AEIP must explain how the author proposes to deal with these incompatibilities.
 AEIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
-- Reference Implementation: The reference implementation must be completed before any AEIP is given status "Final", but it need not be completed before the AEIP is accepted.
+- Reference Implementation: The reference implementation must be completed before any AEIP is given status "Final", but don't have to be completed before the AEIP is accepted.
 It is better to finish the specification and rationale first and reach consensus on it before writing code.
 - The final implementation must include test code and documentation appropriate for the Archethic protocol.